Updated: March 10, 2020

 The Ultimate Secret to Becoming Rich

-Spend less than what you earn, and invest the difference.
+Spend less than what you earn, and invest the difference regularly over many years.

 If you want to retire young, and retire rich – then that’s the ultimate rule you need to remember.